dpgmediamagazines/django-arctic/README.md

 ## Features

-* Doesn't depend on any models
+* Configurable menu
+* Default responsive UI
+* Role based authentication with permissions that can be object based.
-* Optional Authentication/Permission system
+* Optional tabbed interface to visually link multiple Views.
-* Class based views that match and extend the ones from Django
-* Default User Interface which can be customised or replaced.
+* ListViews support nested fields, sorting, filtering and linking.
+* Forms with default improved widgets for datetime and option fields.